tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

   - Adjustments: Peers that adjust the object's behaviour to the broader needs of the system.
 - Composite simpler than the sum of its parts,
   - the API of a composite object should not be more complicated than of any of its components
-- As we grow the code, the composite more straightforward rules raise abstraction.
+- As we grow the code, the composing more straightforward rules raise abstraction.
 - "One domain vocabulary" rule: don't use a term from another domain's vocabulary unless you're a bridging layer.
 - Hiding the correct information.
 Encapsulation is almost always a good thing to do, but sometimes information can be hidden in the wrong place.
-- Having an interface named thing and an implementation called ThingImpl is probably a sign of bad design.
+- Having an interface named Service and an implementation called ServiceImpl is probably a sign of bad design.
 The interface should be described in general domain language, and the implementation should have something specific about it to use in the name.
 - domain types are better than strings
   - when we take the trouble to express the domain clearly, we often find more options.

 # Listen to tests, test smells and patterns

-- it's another big topic that this book covered, so I have summarized it in different posts.
+- It's a another big topic covered by this book and other books/articles.
+It is separated in different posts
 - [Test Smells and Patterns Summary](/listen-to-tests)

 # techniques for introducing new objects